From grief blurring my vision and how photo competitions helped me tap into energy and creativity again.

-In the evenings the only thing I was able to do was reading a book or watching a movie and more than anything else I wanted to sleep.
-Sleep meant dreaming and in my dreams I had the chance to meet my dad.
+In the evenings the only thing I was able to do was read a book or watch a movie and more than anything else I wanted to sleep.
+Sleep meant dreaming and in my dreams, I had the chance to meet my dad.
 I could not only see him, but hear his voice and, most importantly, hug and kiss him.
-Since he retired I had spent most of the time in diving locations; for the last three years of his life I had hardly been around my home town at all.
+Since he retired I had spent most of the time in diving locations; for the last three years of his life, I had hardly been around my home town at all.

 When it’s just too much to handle